shahsdharmil/Post-Minder/README.md

 ## Pre-requisite

-- [Docker](https://www.docker.com/) Installed and Docker Engine running on your local machine
+- [Docker](https://www.docker.com/) Ensure Docker is installed, and the Docker Engine is up and running on your local machine.

 ## Getting Started